 The Basic template is a high-level tool which focuses on CAN bus traffic.
-It is typically used to observe the PIC18FXX8X while on the bus.
+It is typically used to observe the PIC18F6X8X/8X8X device while on the bus.
 The development of a CAN node based on Node1 can be evaluated by using this template with Node0.